Sierra Club: Land management

-Land management, access, conservation are traditionally considered the core advocacy areas of the Sierra Club.
+Land management, access, and conservation are traditionally considered the core advocacy areas of the Sierra Club.
 Uniquely for a progressive organization, the Sierra Club has strong grassroots organization in rural areas, with much activity focused on ensuring equitable and environmentally-friendly use of public lands.
 This is particularly accentuated by the fact that the club attracts many people who primarily join the club for recreation and use of public land for hiking.

-Some Sierra Club members have urged the club to be more forceful in advocating for the protection of National Forests and other federally owned public lands.
-For example, in 2002 the club was criticized for joining with the Wilderness Society in agreeing to a compromise that would allow logging in the Black Hills in South Dakota.
+In 2023, the Sierra Club sued the Puerto Rican government for 18 renewable energy projects on more than 2,000 hectares of land.
+The Sierra Club argued that the land was ecologically sensitive and of high agricultural value.
+The Sierra Club said that building renewable energy projects on agricultural land was a "serious attack on the food security of Puerto Rico."

 Opposition to coal

 A goal of the Sierra Club is to replace coal with other energy sources.
-Through its "Beyond Coal" campaign, the Sierra Club has set a goal to close half of all coal plants in the U.S. by 2017.
+Through its "Beyond Coal" campaign, the Sierra Club set a goal to close half of all coal plants in the U.S. by 2017.
 American business magnate and former New York City mayor Michael Bloomberg donated $50 million to the Sierra Club's anti-coal work in 2011, and announced another $30 million gift to Sierra's Beyond Coal campaign in 2015.
 The Beyond Coal campaign says 187 coal plants have been closed since 2010.
 Other funders of the Sierra Club's anti-coal campaign include the William and Flora Hewlett Foundation and the John D. and Catherine T. MacArthur Foundation.
 The CEO of Chesapeake Energy, a natural gas company, donated $26 million to the Beyond Coal campaign between 2007 and 2010.

+Lawsuits against renewable energy projects

+The Sierra Club sued the Puerto Rico government in 2023 for its plans to build dozens of renewable energy projects.
+The organization said the projects were planned to be built on lands that were ecologically sensitive and of high agricultural value.
+At the time, Puerto Rico was overwhelmingly dependent on fossil fuels for its energy use, while only 2% of its energy came from renewable sources.